Torrance State Hospital

 Forensic Social Work Supervisor

-Forensic Patient Programs/Treatment Modalities:
+RFPC Patient Programs/Treatment Modalities

-Forensic Patient Rights Protection
+RFPC Patient Rights Protection

 On August 14, 2003, Act 21 was enacted into law.
 The Act mandates that Pennsylvania’s Department of Human Services provide mental health and sex-offense specific treatment for an identified population that had been adjudicated of certain sex-related crimes.

 The SRTP provides a safe and secure treatment environment that employs cognitive-behavioral and sex-offense specific interventions.
 In conjunction with other concurrent mental health therapies, treatment is individualized and designed to assist in the development of the necessary skills and coping strategies needed to manage and control deviant thinking and behavior while minimizing their risk of recidivism.
-The SRTP also remains current on emerging literature, research, and evidenced-based practices and, as a result, modifies its approach for treating sex offending and concurrent mental health issues.
+The SRTP also remains current on emerging literature, research, and evidenced based practices and, as a result, modifies its approach for treating sex offending and concurrent mental health issues.

 The SRTP Program is located in the Wiseman Building.